-Dr. Elissa Palmer, a professor, and chair of the UNLV School of Medicine Department of Family and Community Medicine, is a member of the American Academy of Family Physicians.
+Dr. Elissa Palmer, a professor, and chair of the Kirk Kerkorian School of Medicine at UNLV Department of Family and Community Medicine, is a member of the American Academy of Family Physicians.

 With research interests that include Marfan syndrome, a genetic disorder of the connective tissue, and the development of medical genetics computer programs, she has published articles in publications that include Academic Medicine, the Journal of Genetic Counseling and Physician Leadership Journal.